QiukaiQi/qiukaiqi.github.io/_pages/about.md

 **News**

+**2021-Feb-10** I finished a full-day training on scanning electron microscope (SEM) (S-4500, Hitachi) in JAIST Center for Nano Materials and Technology.
+Many thanks to Mr. Notoya for the very detailed instructions.

-**2020-12-30** I finished a three-day hands-on training on nano fabrication in JAIST clean room with higher standards of cleanness than NASA, fabricating a nano scale gas sensor by suspending graphene.
+**2021-Jan-30** I finished a three-day hands-on training on nano fabrication in JAIST clean room with higher standard of cleanness than NASA, fabricating a nano scale gas sensor by suspending graphene.
 Many thanks to Dr. Liu for the very detailed instructions on **spinning coating, baking, electron beam lithography, processing, and electron beam deposition**.

-**2020-12-25** I have successfully defensed my PhD dissertation.
+**2021-Jan-25** I have successfully defensed my PhD dissertation.
 Ready to go to next stage of life!